 The absolute easiest, cheapest way to buy stocks is through an online discount brokerage.
-Accounts can be opened in ten minutes if you have a social security or social insurance number, a home address, and an employer’s address (don’t freak, freelancers — it’s totally OK if your office happens to be five feet from your bed.)
+Accounts can be opened in ten minutes if you have a national insurance number, a home address, and an employer’s address (don’t freak, freelancers — it’s totally OK if your office happens to be five feet from your bed.)
 Discount brokerages normally charge a fee for each stock, mutual fund, or ETF you trade.
 Most will assess a flat per-trade commission fee for any stock purchase, big or small, that generally range from £5-£10 per online trade but increasingly, a few investment providers have started offering commission-free trading, so every cent you pay goes directly into your stock investment, not into the brokerage’s coffers.

 If you have a financial advisor, you may choose to execute trades through him or her.
 Some advisors are “fee-only,” meaning they’ll either charge you a flat fee or take a small percentage of the value of your portfolio every year.
 If you don’t have a financial advisor, it might not be best to hire one specifically to make a single trade.
-Advisors generally specialize in creating financial plans that help with the bigger picture.
+Advisors generally specialise in creating financial plans that help with the bigger picture.
 They are particularly useful for people with a high net worth or complicated tax situation.
 If that's you — then you'll be well served getting a financial portfolio review with an advisor.